dmsi-io/gha-k8s-namespace/README.md

 The purpose of this GitHub Action is to automate the creation of ExternalName services to allow for communication with other applications deployed into the main namespace without having to deploy a new copy into the feature branch namespace.

+## Setup

+This action is reliant on a Service Account with the following permissions:

+- Kubernetes Engine Admin

+Additionally, it is recommended to use Workload Identity Federation.
+If this is not setup follow the steps here: https://github.com/google-github-actions/auth#setup

 ## Inputs

 | NAME                    | DESCRIPTION                                                                              | TYPE     | REQUIRED | DEFAULT                                         |